UoB-COMSM0110/2023-group-1/README.md

 >“As a player, I want to be able to play a satisfyingly challenging game that requires some skill so that I feel engaged, interested and entertained.”

 >“As a second player, I want to be able to have fun racing against my friend to complete a level so that I can have just as much fun or more playing with two players than on my own.”

 >“As a player, I want to be able to view my scores so that I can see myself improve as I learn the skills of the game.”

 >"As a player, I want to be able to see how many lives I have left during the game, so that I feel a sense of urgency while playing"

+>"As a player, I want a warning before gravity flips in the game, so that I can prepare and make progress in the game"

 <br>
 <br>